Nationals vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Nationals Betting Records & Stats

-- The Nationals have won in 20, or 41.7%, of the 48 contests they have been named as odds-on underdogs this year.
+- The Nationals have been victorious in 20, or 40.8%, of the 49 contests they have been chosen as underdogs in this season.

-- Washington is 2-5 this season when entering a game as the underdog by +190 or more on the moneyline.
+- Washington has played as an underdog of +240 or more twice this season and split those games.

-- Oddsmakers have implied with the moneyline set for this matchup that the Nationals have a 34.5% chance of pulling out a win.
+- The Nationals have an implied victory probability of 29.4% according to the moneyline set by sportsbooks for this matchup.

-- The Nationals have posted a record of 5-3-0 against the spread this season.
+- The Nationals are 5-3-0 against the spread in their eight games that had a posted line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.